-Trace Mapping Analysis results and statistics can be printed by clicking Print button and/or exported as a .csv file format by clicking the Export button in the Trace Map Analysis dialog.
+Trace Mapping Analysis results and statistics can be printed by clicking Print the Trace Map Analysis dialog. button butto

+Print

+button and/or exported as a .csv file format by clicking Export

+Export

+button in

 8.0 STEREONET ANALYSIS

 The Stereonet Analysis in Analyst displays the poles of measured orientations for each Structure Set on a hemispherical plot.
 Alongside this graphical representation, orientation statistics for each Structure Set are also provided.